l0ve2cr3ate/rate-repository-app/README.md

 ### Exercises c.
 Communicating with the server

 In this part data will be fetched from a server.
 The server can be found in this repository: https://github.com/fullstack-hy2020/rate-repository-api Follow the instructions in the README to setup the server. <br>
-To start the Expo app on mobile device run the command: <br>
+To start the Expo app on mobile device: <br>
+Copy the content of `.env.template` file to `.env` file in the root directory, change the ip-address, and run the command: <br>
 `npm start` and open the Expo app on your mobile and scan the QR code. <br>

 Exercise 10.11. <br>